Get on a free course

 Many employers are keen for their staff to develop new skills and benefit from free training relevant to your job - for example through an apprenticeship.

 Opportunities to learn if you're unemployed

-If you’re unemployed and trying to get back into work, you may be able to take part in the Steps 2 Success or other programmes for unemployed people.
+If you’re unemployed and trying to get back into work, you may be able to take part in a programme for unemployed people.
 To find out more, contact your local Jobs and Benefits office.

 Anyone can learn on the internet for free.
 Some websites offer free courses in literacy, numeracy, computers, languages and many other subjects.